 The experience map (EM) visualizes situations, actions, emotions, and contacts that a use case resident may experience during a typical day.
-The method and the description in this section are partly adopted from "Experience Flows: Understanding People and their Experiences to Deliver Meaningful Innovations"10.
+The method and the description in this section are partly adopted from "Experience Flows: Understanding People and their Experiences to Deliver Meaningful Innovations"21.

 EMs are one of Philips' most useful tools for creating people-centered solutions.
 They help to spot and contextualize the unmet needs of people and then translate these into innovation opportunities and directions.
 This is done by consolidating vast amounts of qualitative and quantitative information into a graphical representation that makes immediate sense to everyone.
-Using multiple perspectives on a particular issue or topic ensures that a holistic insight into the total user experience is created27.
+Using multiple perspectives on a particular issue or topic ensures that a holistic insight into the total user experience is created22.

 As a way of mapping an experience from expectation to first impression then through discovery, usage, and finally to memory, Philips developed the experience flow (EF).
-In addition to providing detailed insights from an elderly/patient perspective, the process of creating a flow also helps a team to adopt and understand multiple perspectives and approaches to a context.
-Using people-centered research, the team works with the project's target group to uncover the elderly/patients' thoughts and feelings in a specific situation.
-This can be done in a number of ways, which include formal and informal interviews, workshops with stakeholders, asking individuals to write down their experiences in a diary or by using online ethnography, observing people, and shadowing them as they go through a typical day.
-The team should keep an open mind at every stage of the process.
-When doing fieldwork, it is best to refrain from thinking and talking about the desired solution or direction.
-Instead, aim for talking about the experiences and the issues in their context.
-Using the current and real experiences captured during fieldwork, the team starts compiling an EF poster and issue cards.
-The user needs, mental status, emotions, activities, and interaction phases are collected in this material.
+In addition to providing detailed insights from an older adult/patient perspective, the process of creating a flow also helps a team to adopt and understand multiple perspectives and approaches to a context.
+Using people-centered research, the team works with the project's target group to uncover older adults// patients' thoughts and feelings in a specific situation.
+This can be done in a number of ways, which include formal and informal interviews, workshops with stakeholders, asking individuals to write down their experiences in a diary or by are collected in this material.
 This helps to visually pinpoint problems or gaps and serves as a basis for identifying opportunities across the EF in a collaborative workshop.
 The team uses the poster to walk through the journey as if they were the person or people concerned.
 Then they discuss, challenge, and enrich the journey by spotting areas where the person's needs are not being met.